ILS best practices: Increase your conversion rates with these 4 apartment listing features

 That’s because if you see something you like (like an apartment), you want to immediately take the next step to acquire it.
 If you can’t, you’ll probably keep looking until you find something else.

-The lesson here it to make it easy for renters to move forward.
+The lesson here is to make it easy for renters to move from looking at your listing to leasing at your community.
 Use all online leasing features available to you in the ILSs you choose.
 If there aren’t any online leasing options, are you sure you’re getting results from that ILS?

 Bottom line: Improve apartment listing performance using data-driven ILS best practices.
 Add tour options, reviews and leasing tools to get the best results.